sahahn/BPt/docs/install.rst

 From Scratch
 ================

-Don't even have python installed, or anything?
-It is reccomended to download anaconda first https://www.anaconda.com/distribution/#download-section as that will take care of a number of dependecies right away (and ease cross os difficulties), and give you a jupyter notebook environment to optionally work in.
+Don't have python installed?
+Or new to python?
+It is recomended to first download a version of anaconda, though this is optional. https://www.anaconda.com/distribution/#download-section as that will take care of a number of dependecies right away (and ease cross os difficulties), and give you a jupyter notebook environment to optionally work in.